NeuroTechX/ntx_slack_archive/_toronto.md

  >hubertjb  dano  bryan_j  ^ Had a chat with her today and she seems eager to get connected.
 Might be interesting to talk about about NeuroTechTO at TKS :slightly_smiling_face:

+6/5/2017 1:41 AM

+ **sayan_faraz** :

+ >yanlingchen we actually have another high school student as a project member at NeurotechUofT!
+Feel free to ask me any questions on Slack!